The Sixth Workshop on Challenges and Opportunities of Efficient and Performant Storage Systems (CHEOPS'26)

 - Jean-Thomas Acquaviva - DDN, France

-- Jalil Boukhobza - National Institute of Advanced Technologies of Brittany (ENSTA Bretagne), France
+- Jalil Boukhobza - National Institute of Advanced Technologies (ENSTA), Institut Polytechnique de Paris, Lab-STICC, France

 - Suren Byna - The Ohio State University, USA